 No operating system has ever looked and felt like this before.
 A Windows 8 upgrade will change the way your business uses computers.
 With better security9, performance levels and touch screen capabilities, Windows 8 lets you run your business faster, safer and smarter.See what else Windows 8 has to offer

-1. No computer system can provide absolute security under all conditions.
-Built-in security features available on select Intel® processors may require additional software, hardware, services and/or an Internet connection.
+9. No system can provide absolute security under all conditions.
+Built-in security features available on selected Intel® Core™ processors may require additional software, hardware, services and/or an Internet connection.
 Results may vary depending upon configuration.
-Consult your system manufacturer for more details.
-For more information, see http://security-center.intel.com/
+Requires an enabled chipset, BIOS, firmware and software with data encryption, and service activation with a capable service provider.
+Consult your system manufacturer and service provider for availability and functionality.
+Service may not be available in all countries.
+Intel assumes no liability for lost or stolen data and/or systems or any other damages resulting thereof.
+For more information, visit http://www.intel.com.au/content/www/au/en/architecture-and-technology/anti-theft/anti-theft-general-technology.html